i2group/analyze/documentation/developer_essentials_example_ui.md

 Configuring the "user interface extension" example project
 ==========================================================

-The Intelligence Analysis Platform supports extensions that enable users to interact with external data sources through enhancements to the Intelligence Portal.
+i2 Analyze supports extensions that enable users to interact with external data sources through enhancements to the Intelligence Portal.
 In Developer Essentials, IBM provides the `ui-subset-example` example, which includes a demonstration of how to integrate custom elements into the standard portal user interface.

 Before you begin
 ----------------

-The user interface extension example project requires the development version of the Intelligence Analysis Platform, prepared according to the deployment instructions in Developer Essentials.
+The user interface extension example project requires the development version of i2 Analyze, prepared according to the deployment instructions in Developer Essentials.
 The example also has some additional prerequisites:

 -   Microsoft Visual Studio Express 2013 for Web
 -   Microsoft Silverlight 5 SDK